bruce-hill/tomo/docs/lists.md

 = [10, 20, 30, -1]
 ```

-Array reference counting is _approximate_, but will only ever err on the side
+List reference counting is _approximate_, but will only ever err on the side
 of correctness at the expense of performance, not the other way around.
 Occasionally, unnecessary copying may occur, but you should never experience an
-array value changing because of some operation performed on a different array
+list value changing because of some operation performed on a different list
 value.

-## Array Pointers
+## List Pointers

-Since the normal case of arrays is to treat them like immutable values, what do
+Since the normal case of lists is to treat them like immutable values, what do
-we do if we actually want to have a shared reference to an array whose contents
+we do if we actually want to have a shared reference to an list whose contents
 change over time?
 In that case, we want to use the `@` operator to create a
-pointer to a heap-allocated array and pass that pointer around.
+pointer to a heap-allocated list and pass that pointer around.
 This is the same
 behavior that you get in Python when you create a `list`:

 ```tomo